ikmartin/ikmartin.github.io/index.md

 # Isaac Martin's Homepage

 Hello!
 Putting down personal info and copying relevant portions of my CV is tedious -- I'll get to that in due time.
+You can find a copy of my CV here for now: ([CV - Last updated August 2022](/files/CV.pdf)).
 Right now I'm mostly using this site to host random pages contained in [blog](/pages/blog/blog/).

 I'll update the other stuff once a reason presents itself.